Council and Leadership Team

 The Leadership Team

-Our Leadership Team provides vital support in daily operations and strategic direction in the areas of staff, students, teaching and learning.
+Our Leadership Team provides vital support in daily operations and strategic direction for staff and student wellbeing, innovation and learning and teaching.
 Its members include:

 Katie joined Perth College in 2018 and has held a number of teaching and leadership positions nationally and internationally, with 16 years of her career spent in independent girls’ schools.
 She is a future focused and motivated leader, who is committed to supporting holistic opportunities for young people, which foster the development of skills for active global citizenship.
 She advocates for contemporary approaches to education, anchored by the need to ensure that curriculum and pedagogy is demonstrative of 21st century requirements.
 A commitment to wellbeing as a platform for overall academic success underpins her approach to strategic decision making and she honours the knowledge families can bring in making shared decisions about their child’s growth and development.

-Kristina Coli, Head of Marketing and Community Relations
+Shannan Beal, Director of Marketing and Community Engagement

 The School Council